alislaboratory/4BitCPU/README.txt

 	There is also a capacity for JMPC (jump if carry) and JMPB (jump if borrow) operations but these are not implemented yet.
 If they are, they will be at the last two undefined instructions.

 	Note: an 'active' operation refers to an operation that requires an output.
 For example, ADD is an active operation, while MOV and the LD operations are active.
 A list of active operations is defined above.
 The X accumulator register and the B and C ALU flags will not be overwritten until there is a new active operation.
 All ALU operations are active.

+	30/06: Control unit rehaul.
+Previous instruction set found in previous versions of the document

 -- MEMORY --